Be honest: have you ever unwrapped a gift at the holiday and thought “Huh?”

 And now, instead of dropping a bunch of hints and hoping they stick, you can forward this on, post it to your Facebook wall or print it out and leave it on the kitchen table.
 Because when it comes to getting a gift that makes you smile Christmas morning, subtlety doesn’t always work.

-Here it is: our 2012 Holiday Gift Guide For Moms; a list of can’t-miss gifts that will help anyone shop for a mom in their lives:
+Here it is: our Holiday Gift Guide For Moms; a list of can’t-miss gifts for moms that will help anyone shop for a mom in their lives:

 …to get cozy